bgw7/codegen-oas_http/README.md

 ## Generate GO code using on OpenAPI Spec
-- HTTP clients by github.com/pb33f/libopenapi
+- HTTP clients using `github.com/pb33f/libopenapi`